LGBTQ rights in Poland: Public opinion

-According to the survey, Poland has the largest gap between life satisfaction of LGBTI people and the general population.
+According to the survey, Poland has the largest gap in the EU between life satisfaction of LGBTI people and the general population.

+The 2023 Eurobarometer found that 50% of Polish people thought same-sex marriage should be allowed throughout Europe (45% disagreed), and 55% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".

+An Ipsos poll in June 2024 have found that 67% of Poles support the right of same-sex couples to marry or legally register their relationship.

+A poll conducted in April 2024 by United Surveys showed growing support for recognition of same-sex families in Poland with 50% of respondents supported same-sex marriage and 66% supported same-sex civil partnership.
+86% of supporters of the ruling coalition supported same-sex marriage and 97% supported same-sex civil partnership.

 Politics

 The parties on the left of the political scene generally approve of the postulates of the gay rights movement and vote in favour of LGBT legislation.
 The New Left, Modern, Labor United, and Your Movement, are supporters of LGBT rights.
 More socially right-wing parties, such as PiS, Confederation, Agreement and PSL, are generally against any changes in legislation.
 Out of these, PiS takes the strongest oppositional stance on homosexual issues.

-While the current opposition, the Civic Platform was strongly disapproving towards LGBT legislation when it was the ruling party in Poland, as of late its leaders have started expressing more favourable stances towards the community.
+While the current the Civic Platform was strongly disapproving towards LGBT legislation when it was the ruling party in Poland in 2007–2015, as of late its leaders have started expressing more favourable stances towards the community.

 In 2013, former President and Nobel prize winner Lech Wałęsa said that gay MPs should sit at the back of the Parliament or even behind a wall and should not have important positions in Parliament.
 He also said that pride parades should not take place in the city centres, but in the suburbs of cities.
 The former president also stated that minorities should not impose themselves upon the majority.
 Wałęsa could not have been accused of inciting to hatred because the Polish Penal Code does not include inciting to hatred against sexual orientation.

 The Council of Europe has highlighted "homophobic statements by leading public figures, creating an atmosphere of hate and intolerance" since 2007.
 In December 2020, the Council of Europe Commissioner for Human Rights, Dunja Mijatović, stated that she was "deeply concerned about the propagation of negative and inflammatory homophobic narratives by many public officials in Poland, including people in the highest ranks of government...
 Stigmatisation and hate directed at certain individuals or groups of people carry a real risk of legitimising violence, sometimes with fatal consequences."